Next time you don your camo to go hunting (or anywhere, really), take pride in its rich history.

 The graph below, shared by Lt.
-Col. Timothy R. O?Neill, Ph.D., United States Army (Ret.), shows the effectiveness of MARPAT compared to two other patterns in terms of how long it takes to be detected by a first-year cadet with 20-20 vision and no colorblindness.
-Check it out:
+Col. Timothy R. O'Neill, Ph.D., United States Army (Ret.), shows the effectiveness of MARPAT compared to two other patterns in terms of how long it takes to be detected by a first-year cadet with 20-20 vision and no colorblindness.

 8. If you ever see an authentic vintage uniform with this pattern, keep it, because only a few were ever produced.

-The reason is that rather than being engineered to adapt to various environments, they’re based more on a snapshot of a specific background.
-This works well if you’re standing still, not so much if you’re moving across terrain.
-Take a look at them side by side below.
+The reason is that rather than being engineered to adapt to various environments, they're based more on a snapshot of a specific background.
+This works well if you're standing still, not so much if you're moving across terrain.
+"Active camouflage" hasn't been perfected yet.

 10. Not all camo is practical.
 Far from it!
 Some is downright bizarre.